-This report is the Habitats Regulations Assessment (HRA) of the Suffolk Coastal District Local Plan at First Draft Plan stage.
+This report is the Habitats Regulations Assessment (HRA) of the Suffolk Coastal District Local Plan at Final Draft Plan stage.
 A plan level HRA considers the implications of a plan or project for European wildlife sites, in terms of any possible harm to the habitats and species that form an interest feature of the European sites in close proximity to the proposed plan.
 This HRA report draws on a range of background evidence, understanding of the European sites, and a mitigation strategy currently being developed for the Suffolk coastal and heathland European sites.

 All aspects of the emerging plan that influence sustainable development for the Suffolk Coastal District are checked through this assessment for risks to European sites.
 Risks need to be identified in order to inform the screening for likely significant effects, which is an initial stage of assessment to establish whether there is any possibility of the implementation of the plan causing significant effects on any European site.
 Where the potential for significant effects is identified, or there are uncertainties, a more detailed appropriate assessment is made.
 This report has regard for relevant case law, including a European Court of Justice Judgment that highlights the need for appropriate use of avoidance and mitigation measures at the correct stage of HRA.
-This HRA recommends a number of wording amendments to the Suffolk Coastal District Local Plan.
+This HRA has recommended a number of wording amendments to the Suffolk Coastal District Local Plan.
 Explanatory text relating to these recommendations made at the screening stage has been added to the screening table where appropriate.

-The screening table has identified a number of key themes and a small number of site allocations for more detailed assessment at the appropriate assessment stage.
-The appropriate assessment will be undertaken after the Regulation 18 consultation and will consider the following; recreation pressure from new residential development and a check of the applicability of the Suffolk HRA RAMs for the increased housing numbers, recreation pressure from tourism, urbanisation effects in close proximity (fire risk, lighting, noise etc), air quality from increased road traffic, water quality and resources
+The screening table has identified key themes and a small number of site allocations for more detailed assessment at the appropriate assessment stage.
+The appropriate assessment has been undertaken at Final Draft plan stage for publication under Regulation 19 (of the Town and Country Planning (Local Plan) (England) Regulations 2012 (as amended)).
+The themes considered are; recreation pressure from new residential development and a check of the applicability of the Suffolk HRA Recreation Avoidance and Mitigation Strategy (RAMS) for the increased housing numbers, recreation pressure from tourism, urbanisation effects in close proximity (fire risk, lighting, noise etc), air quality from increased road traffic, water quality and resources and biodiversity net gains.
+The appropriate assessment also checks in more detail the potential risks arising from a small number of site allocations.